 - Meeting the wants and requirements of clients and consumers can be challenging, but seeing your campaigns in action can be satisfying.
 Projects are evaluated to gauge their success, so you will be able to clearly see how effective your work has been.

 Marketing encompasses a great variety of different areas of work, ranging from conference management and digital marketing to media planning and client relationship management.

 Find out more about the different marketing areas of work here.

-A professional qualification can also give you the edge.
+A professional qualification can give you the edge in applications.
 However, employers are likely to favour work experience, and may instead sponsor you through gaining these professional qualifications after you have been employed.
 Qualifications are offered by organisations such as the Chartered Institute of Marketing (CIM), the Institute of Direct and Digital Marketing (IDM) and the Institute of Sales and Marketing Management (ISMM).

 Read our advice on the professional qualifications available for graduate interested in marketing.